Blue Water High: Europe

 In Germany, the series is called Blue Water High, die Surf-Akademie (which means "Blue Water High, the Surf Academy") and is broadcast on KI.KA (a children's channel).
 In Ireland Blue Water High was broadcast on RTÉ Two as part of The Den and, in Spain, the show was broadcast on La 2, Clan TVE and Neox.
 In France, it was broadcast on Filles TV as Blue Water High: Surf Academy in 2007 and France Ô has started re-airing the series on 12 November 2012.
 In Norway the show aired on TV 2 Zebra.
 In Portugal, SIC also bought the first season, and it aired in the country from Monday to Friday at 5pm in Summer 2009; the show was named Mar Azul ("Blue Sea").
-It also started again on SIC K in December of that year.
+It also started again on SIC K in December of that year, where it has, since, been airing, on and off.
 The series also began airing on RTL 8 in the Netherlands from 2009 onwards.
 In the United Kingdom, it was broadcast on Boomerang and later on Pop Girl.
-In Portugal the series is called "Mar Azul" (Blue Sea) and it was first aired on Teenbox a teen program on the TV Channel SIC, Saturdays and Sundays, the three seasons aired, and then the TV show was transferred to the teen channel of SIC, called SIC K, and since then it has been aired frequently, even with some time interval, the series is aired till today, 2019.